 The "beach" here has small pockets of sand along a shoreline that is comprised mostly of smooth pahoehoe lava.
 If you are lucky enough to arrive in the late afternoon, you will find the park to be most scenic about an hour before sunset.
 Relax, enjoy your time, soak it all in.

-Just beyond the northern boundary of the park, Honaunau Bay offers great SCUBA diving and some of the best snorkeling in Hawaii at Two Step.
+Just beyond the northern boundary of the park, Honaunau Bay offers great SCUBA diving and some of the best snorkeling in Hawaii at Pae'a, or Two Step.
 There is easy ocean entry off the edge of the lava shelf on the shoreline.
-Honaunau Bay is also well known as a favorite playground for Spinner Dolphins.
+Honaunau Bay is also well known as a favorite playground for Spinner dolphins.

 Considering the amazing history, quiet sanctuary, and fabulous snorkeling all in one place at Honaunau, be sure to put this near the top of your list of things to do in Kona!